clab777/pihackinglab/README.md

 *******

-## Part 2 - Updates & Cockpit install
+## Step 2 - Updates & Cockpit install

 SSH to your Pi and run updates